vivianngn/DH110-VivianNguyen/Assignment-03/Transcript.md

 > I would say that I am satisfied simply because it has mostly everything that I need.
 I don’t think that... actually I think that like the scrolling of the screen does bug me a little.
 There’s nothing that I can do about it right now.
 As for mastering the music, once I’ve stopped stuttering and pausing during the music.
 Once I’ve reached a comfort kind of like, when you master music you kind of memorize the notes, what comes next and it’s like then I would feel like I’ve mastered it.
 >

 I see.
 Thank you.
-Lastly, why did you decide to use Muse Dash and why does it seem good?
+Lastly, why did you decide to use [Musescore] and why does it seem good?

-> Why did I choose Muse Dash?
+> Why did I choose [Musescore]?
 >

 Yes and why does it seem good compared to other options?